Qing dynasty: Qing gentry

-Although there had been no powerful hereditary aristocracy since the Song dynasty, the gentry (shenshi), like their British counterparts, enjoyed imperial privileges and managed local affairs.
-The status of this scholar-official was defined by passing at least the first level of civil service examinations and holding a degree, which qualified him to hold imperial office, although he might not actually do so.
+Although there had been no powerful hereditary aristocracy since the Song dynasty, the gentry, like their British counterparts, enjoyed imperial privileges and managed local affairs.
+The status of scholar-officials was defined by passing at least the first level of civil service examinations and holding a degree, which qualified him to hold imperial office, although he might not actually do so.
 The gentry member could legally wear gentry robes and could talk to officials as equals.
-Officials who had served for one or two terms could retire to enjoy the glory of their status.
 Informally, the gentry then presided over local society and could use their connections to influence the magistrate, acquire land, and maintain large households.
-The gentry thus included not only males holding degrees but also their wives, descendants, some of their relatives.
+The gentry thus included not only males holding degrees but also their wives and some of their relatives.

 The gentry class was divided into groups.
 Not all who held office were literati, as merchant families could purchase degrees, and not all who passed the exams found employment as officials, since the number of degree-holders was greater than the number of openings.
 The gentry class also differed in the source and amount of their income.
 Literati families drew income from landholding, as well as from lending money.
-Officials, of course, drew a salary, which, as the years went by, were less and less adequate, leading to widespread reliance on "squeeze," irrgular payments.
+Officials drew a salary, which, as the years went by, were less and less adequate, leading to widespread reliance on "squeeze", irregular payments.
 Those who prepared for but failed the exams, like those who passed but were not appointed to office, could become tutors or teachers, private secretaries to sitting officials, administrators of guilds or temples, or other positions that required literacy.
-Others turned to fields such as engineering, medicine, or law, which by the nineteenth century demanded specialized learning.
+Others turned to fields such as engineering, medicine, or law, which by the nineteenth century demanded specialised learning.
 By the nineteenth century, it was no longer shameful to become an author or publisher of fiction.